ojmorris12/ciscoparse/README.md

 ## Usage ##

-Information that will be parsed:
+Information that can be parsed:

 - IOS Version
 - Uptime